Mercury13/unicodia/develop.md

   * It’s better to run [SvgCleaner](https://github.com/RazrFalcon/svgcleaner) on it
   * If emoji-related library data changed → copy opt.xml тo NotoEmoji
   * Make sure Unicodia is closed, run tape.bat
 * Two or more skintones (e.g. interracial kiss/handshake): same.
-It’s neither repainted nor checked.
+They are neither repainted nor checked.
 * One skintone (one person, same-race handshake…), repainted versions are stored
   * After that press Ctrl+Shift+Q in Unicodia.
   * Copy resulting BMP files to MiscFiles\SkinToneQa.
 You can do it manually, or using “Good” button in QaCompareBmp tool.